Siemens investigating report employee worked for Russian hacking firm

 NTC Vulkan did not respond to requests for comment.

+A spokesperson for the German interior ministry said the general security threat was considered high but declined to comment on this specific case.

-An ex-chief developer of the company is working as a "senior software development engineer" at Amazon Web Services (AWS) in Dublin, Der Spiegel also reported.
+An ex-chief developer of NTC Vulkan is working as a "senior software development engineer" at Amazon Web Services (AWS) in Dublin, Der Spiegel also reported.
 Amazon did not respond to a request for comment.

-(Reporting by John Revill# Additional reporting by Hakan Ersen Editing by Mark Potter)
+(Reporting by John Revill Additional reporting by Hakan Ersen and Andreas Rinke Editing by Mark Potter)

 ((John.Revill@thomsonreuters.com; +41 41 528 36 37; Reuters Messaging: john.revill.thomsonreuters.com@reuters.net))